-Can’t join us on the day?
-Don’t worry, you can purchase your ticket in advance and you’ll be sent the link for the recording.
-The recording will be split into individual talks so you can dip in and out of them easily for six months from the date of the conference.
+Couldn’t join us on the day?
+Don’t worry, you can still purchase your ticket in advance and you’ll be sent the link for the recording.

 Watch a day of cat behaviour CPD, featuring expert speakers!
 CPD certificates will be given out after attending the whole conference.

-After the success of Cats Protection’s virtual behaviour conferences in 2020 and 2021, Cats Protection are now holding a third conference in September 2022.
-The day will be focused on feline behavioural issues, including practical advice and tips.
+After the success of Cats Protection’s virtual behaviour conferences in 2020, 2021 and 2022, Cats Protection held a fourth conference in September 2023.

 This year’s conference is kindly supported by players of People’s Postcode Lottery.